-But, what if this euphoric, lovecrazy component lasted indefinitely?
-And what if this stage of love was unrequited?
-This actually occurs to five percent of the population who suffer from a condition known as Limerence.
-Patients recount feelings of intense grief following a break up, characterized by chest pains, heart palpitations, insomnia, lethargy, and an inability to consume food.
+But what if this love-crazy component lasted indefinitely?
+And what if it went unrequited?
+This actually occurs in five percent of the population, who suffer from a condition known as Limerence.
+Patients recount feelings of intense grief following a break-up, characterized by chest pains, heart palpitations, insomnia, lethargy, and an inability to consume food.
 Albert Wakin, a leading expert on Limerence and Professor of Psychology at Sacred Heart University, defines Limerence as an involuntary and incessant state of "compulsory longing for another person."

-As aforementioned, although most feel intense euphoria and experience the release of dopamine, oxytocin, and elevated levels of testosterone and estrogen at the beginning of a relationship, these hormone levels eventually return to normal after six to twenty-four months.
-However, those who suffer from Limerence are permanently trapped in this stage of euphoria and their cognitions and behaviors become obsessive and compulsive.
-Although recovery research on this condition is relatively inchoate, individuals can undergo a combination of medication and therapy to combat symptoms of Limerence.
-Those who are impacted can enter treatment involving cognitive behavioral therapy as well as take antidepressants, which inhibits the part of the brain that is responsible for obsessive thoughts) and cognitive behavioral therapy to combat symptoms of Limerence.
+While many experience intense euphoria and the release of dopamine, oxytocin, and elevated levels of testosterone and estrogen at the beginning of a relationship, these hormone levels eventually return to normal (after six to twenty-four months) for most people.
+However, those who suffer from Limerence are permanently trapped in this stage of euphoria, their cognitions and behaviors turning obsessive and compulsive.
+Although recovery research on this condition is relatively inchoate, individuals can undergo a combination of medical treatment (usually antidepressants, which inhibit the part of the brain responsible for obsessive thoughts) and cognitive behavioral therapy to combat symptoms of Limerence.

-Although the medication and therapy are providing promising results, the leading experts on Limerence ascertain that usually individuals suffer Limerence for three to five years.
-However, in some cases Limerence can last for decades.
-Albert Wakin even states that one patient who suffers from Limerence has had the condition for nearly 60 years.
-Although not recognized yet in the Diagnostic Statistical Manual for Mental Disorders, 4th edition (DSM-IV), some researchers hope that the condition will be added for the forthcoming manual due in 2013.
+While medication and therapy show promising results, leading experts on Limerence find that individuals typically suffer symptoms for three to five years.
+In some cases, Limerence can last for decades.
+Albert Wakin even encountered one patient who’s suffered it for nearly 60 years.
+Although not yet recognized in the Diagnostic Statistical Manual for Mental Disorders (4th edition, DSM-IV), some researchers hope the condition will be added for the forthcoming manual, due out in 2013.

-In the meantime, though, I’ve reached out to Professor Wakin and he was generous enough to answer some of my questions.
-Professor Wakin told me that Limerence can happen to anyone- this includes all age groups, both genders, and those from various socioeconomic levels.
-He also recommends that one of the most effective approaches to eradicating Limerence is to completely disconnect from the ex-paramour.
+In the meantime, though, I’ve reached out to Professor Wakin, who was generous enough to answer a few of my lingering questions.
+Limerence, Professor Wakin tells me, can happen to anyone—of any age group, gender, or socioeconomic status.
+And one of the most effective approaches for eradicating it, he recommends, is by completely disconnecting from the ex-paramour.